Sergio Iacobucci Sergio Iacobucci

 • buyers - who have budgets and deadlines

-• external pressure - through regulation, market shifts (that turns "nice to have" into "must have.")
+• external pressure - through regulation, customer demand, market shifts (that turns "nice to have" into "must have.")

 Word of caution - the evidence gap.
-Steps 2 and 4 need buyer evidence most early-stage companies don't have.
+Steps 2 (and 4) need buyer evidence most early-stage companies don't have.
 Most founders have never asked a lost deal why they walked away.
 And what your team assumes about the buyer is likely to be more wrong than right.
 If you don't have this evidence, everything that follows is built on guesses.
+If you haven’t had many deals, then fine.
+If you have, you need to do some win loss interviews.

-Don’t forget this include vs the ‘do nothing’ status quo competitor.
+Don’t forget this includes vs the ‘do nothing’ status quo competitor in this evaluation.

 The list will be long.
 That's fine.
 Filtering comes next.